BENEFITS OF BLUEBERRIES FOR YOUR HEALTH

 • In one of these studies, 9 elderly participants with mild cognitive impairment consumed blueberry juice every day.
 After 12 weeks, they had seen improvements in several markers of brain function

-• A 6 year study of 16,010 elderly participants found that blueberries were linked to delays in cognitive aging by up to 2.5 years
+• Lastly, a 6 year study of 16,010 elderly participants found that blueberries were linked to delays in cognitive aging by up to 2.5 years

 BOTTOM LINE: